Expo 2010 pavilions: China

 Unlike most of the other pavilions, the China pavilion along with the theme pavilions, Expo Cultural Center and the Expo Axis were not dismantled following the Expo.
 On 1 October 2012, the China pavilion was reopened as the China Art Museum.

 China's joint provincial pavilion

 China's Joint Provincial Pavilion was a large box-shaped building located underneath the China Pavilion.
 It housed the individual pavilion stalls of every one of China provinces, municipalities and autonomous regions.
 In all there were 31 pavilions.
 Although each pavilion is relatively small in size, all were elaborately designed with cultural and architectural qualities unique to each province.
-For example, the exterior of the Heilongjiang Pavilion resembled blocks of ice, alluding to the extremely cold environment of the province, while the Guizhou pavilion boldly emphasised silver head decorations, displaying special folk characteristics.
+For example, the exterior of the Heilongjiang Pavilion resembled blocks of ice, alluding to the extremely cold environment of the province, while the Guizhou pavilion strongly emphasised silver head decorations, displaying special folk characteristics.

 Colombia

 The Colombia Pavilion which was located in Area C of the Expo was designed by Colombian architects Alejandro Puentes and Esteban Castro from the firm 4H.
 The concept divided the building into three elements.
 The base was a glass wall imprinted with a series of pictures showing landscapes, people and city developments.
 The body of the building was in the form of laser-cut PVC panels showing Tumaco's fabric stamps to celebrate their harmonic relationship with the environment.
 The third part was a lighthouse, landmark and a glowing tower displaying a flock of parrots recalling the colors of the Colombian flag.